9 Reasons to Buy an Apartment in Charlottenburg

 Apart from being steeped in history, Berlin serves as the perfect city in which to settle down, thanks to a very competitive real estate market and affordable living.
 From world-class educational institutions, a bottomless list of activities, cool people, chilled vibe, an abundance of green space and a famous nightlife combined with affordable properties, Berlin offers fun, excitement and opportunities in abundance.

 Yet what makes Berlin truly unique are the different neighbourhoods and their specific characteristics.
 It's a city that offers something for everyone, and the key is to find what area is suited best for you.
 While the East/West divide is famous and the east of Berlin is very well known, there is no reason why you should not consider buying an apartment in Charlottenburg and starting a new life on the western side of the city.
 Let's discuss our top 9 reasons you should buy an apartment in Charlottenburg, Berlin.

 1. Best of both worlds - quieter and sophisticated

 While the east of Berlin is well-known for its vibrant, lively and alternative lifestyle, Charlottenburg in the west oozes sophistication and elegance and provides Berliners with a quieter place to reside.
 At the same time, it provides easy access to all other areas of the city, giving you the best of both worlds.
 Charlottenburg consists of tree-lined streets, classy parks, historic buildings and clean pavements.
 During the day you'll see all types of people, from all walks of life, while at night things quieten down.
 There are still plenty of chic bars and entertainment venues scattered around the neighbourhood though, so there's little risk of getting bored.

 2. Close to Ku'damm and KaDeWe

 When living in Charlottenburg, you're never far from the city’s most famous shopping area, Kurfürstendamm (Ku'damm for short).
 Ku'damm combines high-end designer stores with well-known high-street brands.
 Ku'damm is also home to KaDeWe (Kaufhaus des Westens), which is Berlin’s biggest department store and Europe's second largest.
 There you'll find practically everything you could possibly need, ranging from designer clothes and accessories, cutting-edge furniture and high-quality food produce.
 It’s great fun strolling down the lively high-street, taking in the sights, stores, people and restaurants, and checking out the area’s melting pots of tradition and modernity.

 3. Close to Tiergarten

-Another reason why you should start looking for apartments for sale in Charlottenburg is because of the area's proximity to Berlin's “green lungs” – Tiergarten.
+Another reason why you should start looking for apartments to buy in Charlottenburg is because of the area's proximity to Berlin's “green lungs” – Tiergarten.
 This vast, scenic park borders other amazing sights such as Potsdamer Platz and Brandenburg Gate, making it a great place to live close to.
 Living on the west side of Berlin you will find yourself becoming a frequent visitor to the park, since its extensive green lawns make it ideal for picnics, bike rides, jogging and family activities.

 4. World-class museums and theatres.